michael-wall/saml-restore-tool/README.md

   - A simple workaround is to download the IdP Metadata XML file from the IdP Metadata URL and include the XML file in the config folder for the Virtual Instance and reference it in the saml-admin-configuration.properties file.

 ## Environment ##
-- The SAML Restore Tool is built and tested with 2025.Q1.0 LTS (Liferay Workspace gradle.properties > liferay.workspace.product = dxp-2025.q1.0-lts) and JDK 21 is expected for compile time and runtime.
+- The SAML Restore Tool hase been tested with:
+  -  Liferay DXP 2025.Q1.0 LTS (Liferay Workspace > gradle.properties > liferay.workspace.product = dxp-2025.q1.0-lts) and JDK 21 compile and runtime.
+  -  Liferay DXP 2025.Q1.15 LTS (Liferay Workspace > gradle.properties > liferay.workspace.product = dxp-2025.q1.15-lts) and JDK 21 compile and runtime.
-- The SAML Restore Tool has also been tested with Liferay DXP 7.4 U92 (liferay.workspace.product = dxp-7.4-u92) with JDK11.
+  - Liferay DXP 7.4 U92 (Liferay Workspace > gradle.properties > liferay.workspace.product = dxp-7.4-u92) with JDK11 compile and runtime.

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.